Label-Efficient 3D Forest Mapping: Self-Supervised and Transfer Learning for Instance Segmentation, Semantic Segmentation, and Species Classification: Discussion and Analysis

 \subsection{Tree classification with few-shot learning}

-Table \ref{tab:classification_species} demonstrates the benefit of pretraining on broad tree categories before fine-tuning for species classification, particularly when only a small number of samples per species is available.
+As summarized in Section \ref{sec:tree_classification_results}, pretraining on broad tree categories before fine-tuning improves species classification performance.
+This approach benefits generalization to new species, particularly when only a small number of samples per species is available.
 This hierarchical strategy reduces the need for extensive labeled data, making it highly practical for real-world applications.

 The improvement likely arises from the structural differences between broadleaf and coniferous trees.
 Conifers have narrow, elongated crowns with dense needle-like foliage, and broadleaf trees show wider canopies, more complex branching structures.
 Pretraining on these broad groups helps the model to learn discriminative geometric and contextual features that generalize well to unseen species during fine-tuning.
 To avoid information leakage, target species used in fine-tuning are excluded from pretraining.
 However, in practical deployment, including more species during pretraining would enhance generalization.